markwragg/markwragg.github.io/drafts/yaml-pipelines.md

 Because we have separate build pipelines (that generate our deployment artifacts such as infrastructure templates and a compiled release of the software) we next define a `resources` section.
 [Resources](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/resources?view=azure-devops&tabs=schema) are anything used by a pipeline that live outside the pipeline.
 This can include other Azure DevOps pipelines as well as builds from other external CI systems.

 In my case, I need to consume some other Azure DevOps pipelines, for example one that builds my infrastructure artifacts (such as ARM templates and deployment scripts) and one that builds the product itself.
-Because these are Azure DevOps pipelines, we consume them by specifcying `pipelines`.
+Because these are Azure DevOps pipelines, we consume them by specifying `pipelines`.
 The value given for `pipeline` is the alias I want to refer to them via later in the code, `project` is the name of the Azure DevOps project they exist in, `source` is the actual name of the pipeline, and `version` is the specific build version I want to consume.

 ```yaml
 resources: